Bare Island (New South Wales): Use as a museum

 The island was notified as a Reserve for Public Recreation on 12 March 1965.
 Between 1963 and 1967 Randwick Historical Society controlled Bare Island and carried out works.
 They also involved other groups such as the Fort Artillery Society who wore period costumes and conducted live firings of the 9 inch gun.
 These were very popular and became established as a regular attraction.

 Bare Island Historic Site was gazetted 1 October 1967 under the care of NSW National Parks and Wildlife Service (NPWS), although the Randwick Historical Society continued to maintain their museum and its associated activities.
 The live firings were stopped in 1974.

 The fort was open to the public until 28 December 1989, the day of the earthquake in Newcastle.

 The current use of the island by NPWS is for interpretation through guided tours (see endorsed conservation plan, 1997).

-Ranwick City Council is finalising a move to lease the La Perouse museum precinct from the NPWS.
+Randwick City Council is finalising a move to lease the La Perouse museum precinct from the NPWS.
 The area council will take over includes the former La Perouse former cable station (now the museum, pictured) and historic structures including the Macquarie Watchtower, the La Perouse Monument and the Pere Receveur Tomb.
 NPWS deputy chief executive Michael Wright said the change would lead to an improvement in facilities, which would attract more visitors and also provide better access for people to explore the area.
 The Bare Island fort has since been declared an historic site.
 The site is open to guided tours, available most Sundays.

 Popular culture

-Bare Island was featured in Mission: Impossible 2, East West 101, and the finale of Netflix’ reboot of The Mole.
+Bare Island was featured in Mission: Impossible 2, East West 101, and the finale of Netflix reboot of The Mole.